FedeClaudi/Term.jl/docs/src/renderables.md

 ## TextBox
 `TextBox`es are a very simple but very useful renderable.
 They bring together `RenderableText` with `Panel`.
-In fact they're just a panel with a `RenderableText` inside an its box hidden.
-Why, you say?
+In fact they're just a panel with a `RenderableText` inside and with its box hidden.
+Why do we need them, you say?
 Well because now you can have a piece of text, with a nice title and sub title.

 ```@example
 import Term: TextBox